-Shadows: How does my shadow length change throughout the year?
+How does a shadow change over a day and through the year?

 Year 3 are making use of a range of equipment to take accurate measurements of a shadow of an object, throughout the day in autumn, winter, spring and summer.
 They will investigate how the length and size of the shadow changes throughout the day and in the different seasons.

 Link to Science Curriculum: Light

-Water cycle: How does the rate of evaporation change with temperature?
+How does the rate of evaporation of liquids change with temperature?

-Year 4 are investigating how different temperatures affect the rate of evaporation of a liquid.
-They will conduct a fair test in autumn, winter, spring and summer to see how temperature affects evaporation speed.
+Year 4 are investigating how different temperatures effect the rate of evaporation of a liquid.
+Children will compare evaporation of water, orange juice and lemonade in autumn, winter, spring and summer.

 Link to Science Curriculum: States of matter

-Year 6 are measuring their height, arm length, hand span and foot length each term.
+Year 6 are measuring their height, arm span, hand span and foot length each term.
 At the end of year, they will calculate how much they have grown and compare their individual growth to the growth of the class.
 Year 6 will gather data from a sample of children from each year group, to compare data across the school.